Risk Assessment for Wildfire#

 Risk at municipality level using NUTS#

-Get the NUTS level of interested area from the shapefile NUTS:
+Get the NUTS level of the area of interest from the shapefile:

 # Alpha-2 code of the country of area of interest